How much will it cost to have your video produced?

 Ask A Video Production Agency!

 You could start by looking at examples of the agency’s work and find something comparable that you would like to achieve, and then ask them for a rough estimate of how much a similar video would cost.
-If you can’t find a video in their portfolio that reflects what you want, you’ll need to give them a brief to use as a basis for your quote.
+Videos tend to be tailor made to suit the requirements of a business or organisation; so, if you can’t find a video in their portfolio that reflects exactly what you want, give them an outline brief to use as a basis for your quote.

 You Get What You Pay For

-The difference you may see in price between video agencies will often be down to their experience and skill in creating really engaging and effective video communications.
+The difference you may see in price between video agencies will often be down to their experience and skill in creating engaging and effective video communications.
 It’s important to remember that without this expertise, any savings you make by going with a cheaper option could compromise the end result.

 Value For Money Vs. Your Value Proposition

-Similarly, would you sell a luxury product using a video that has obvious low production costs unless you were trying to be ironic?
+Similarly, would you sell a luxury product using a video that has obvious low production costs – unless you were trying to be ironic?

 Benchmark Your Competitors

 Benchmarking your competitors is also a very useful exercise to see how effective their video communications are.
 This gives you an opportunity to differentiate your business from the rest of the pack by either improving on what they are doing, doing something completely different, or bucking the trend entirely.

-Keith Thomas | Senior Producer, Sightline
+Written by Keith Thomas: Senior Producer, Sightline